nucspinadd

 Description

-This function adds the isotope specified in Nuc to the spin system structure given in Sys.
-A is a vector containing the hyperfine principal values, Q contains the quadrupole principal values.
-Apa and Qpa contain the Euler tilt angles for the respective tensors.
-See the page on spin system structures.
+This function adds the nucleus specified in Nuc to the spin system structure given in Sys and returns the spin system structure with this additional nucleus.
+A is an array containing the isotropic hyperfine coupling, the hyperfine principal values, or the full hyperfine tensor.
+Similarly, Q contains the quadrupole principal values or the full quadrupole tensor.
+AFrame and QFrame contain the Euler tilt angles for the respective tensors.
+See the page on spin system structures for details on how to specify A, Q, AFrame, and QFrame.

-If any of Apa, Q or Qpa is missing or set to [], it is set to [0 0 0].
+If any of AFrame, Q or QFrame is missing or set to [], it is set to [0 0 0].

 Examples